intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/a1-ex-nondiatonicscales.md

 ^c _B G| ^F E c/2>c/2| _B G A| G2|]{% endcapture %}
 {% include abc-example.html number="13" abc=ex13 %}

-The two variants of the octatonic scale, the half-whole and whole-half, are similar to the 1+3/3+1 hexatonic scales in almost every way.
+The two variants of the octatonic scale, the half-whole and whole-half, are similar to the 1+3/3+1 hexatonic scales in nearly every way.
 Both:
 - consist of an alternating pattern of two intervals
 - contain two standard, symmetrical chords separated by a half-step
 - can be transformed into another version of the octatonic scale by reassigning tonic to any pitch in the collection

-The primary difference is the interval pattern.
+The differentiator between the two scales is the intervallic pattern.
 The octatonic scale alternates between minor seconds and major seconds, as opposed to the 1+3/3+1 hexatonic scales' minor seconds and minor thirds.
 The slightly smaller interval pattern of the octatonic creates a collection of eight pitches with many symmetrical properties.
 And like hexatonic scales, we will always label an octatonic scale starting from its first interval *in its ascending form*, because in its descending form the pattern will be reversed.
 If the first interval of your ocatonic scale is a minor second, you will label this as a half-whole (HW) octatonic scale; if the first interval is a major second, you will label this a whole-half (WH) octatonic scale.

 You can divide any octatonic collection into two fully diminished seventh chords, as demonstrated in the C Half-whole (HW) scale written out here.